krishamaze/fe-be-alignment-analysis/WORKFLOW_DEBUG.md

 ### Root Cause
 The verification step was running `git ls-remote origin` from within the submodule directory, but the submodule's `origin` remote wasn't properly configured during the checkout process.

+**Additional Issue Discovered:**
+GitHub Actions checkout with submodules sets the submodule's `origin` remote to point to the parent repository instead of the actual submodule repository.
+This causes fetch operations to fail because the parent repo doesn't contain the submodule's branches.

 ### Solution Applied

+**Phase 1: Branch Verification Fix**
 Changed the branch verification to use full repository URLs instead of relying on local `origin` remotes:

 **Before:**